 Perhaps the best place to start is with our Mini Spring Road Trip.
-We fired up the coach, hitting the road with a vague agenda and no reservations.
-It is the way we like to travel and we were excited to be back on the road.
-The trip went well and we got all pumped up about summer travel, hiking, kayaking, and so forth.
+We fired up the coach, hitting the road with a vague plan and no reservations.
+It is the way we like to travel, and we were excited to be back on the road.
+The trip went well, and we got all pumped up about summer travel, hiking, kayaking, and so forth.

-However we had a deadline on the horizon — Rob’t had to be back home by a certain date for lab work and a follow-up doctor appointment.
-We got home and it was now doc time.
-This is where things stopped going well.
+However, we had a deadline on the horizon — Rob’t had to be back home by a specific date for lab work and a follow-up doctor appointment.
+We got home, and it was now doc time.
+At this point is where things stopped going well.
 Without going into a lot of detail, his blood work indicated that the cancer was back.
-He had surgery a couple of years ago to remove his prostate and everything had looked good.
-But now the cancer was back, but this time without the prostate.
+He had surgery a couple of years ago to remove his prostate, and everything had looked good.
+But now the disease was back, but this time without the prostate.
 After a consultation with a radiology oncologist, Rob’t learned that he would be getting radiation therapy — 38 sessions (five days a week, for two months).

-For the past five years during the summer months, Silver Moon Brewing here in Bend has had an F* Cancer campaign where proceeds go to programs fighting cancer.
-This year's label featured the names of 750 cancer fighter/survivors, which included both our names.
-In the center of the collage is Rob't after completing his 38th & final radiation treatment.
+For the past five years, Silver Moon Brewing here in Bend has had an F Cancer campaign where proceeds go to programs fighting cancer during the summer months.
+This year's label featured 750 cancer fighters/survivors' names, which included both our names.
+In the center of the collage is Rob't after completing his 38th & final radiation treatment.*

 But the story continues...
 About the same time period, Diana was completing a training run for an upcoming trail race.
-Just as she was taking her last few steps she landed wrong on a rock and heard her ankle pop.
+Just as she took her last few steps, she landed wrong on a rock and heard her ankle pop.
 After a painful night and a visit to urgent care the next morning, she found out that she fractured her fibula.
 It was time to wear the dreaded boot — six weeks worth.

 The Dreaded Boot.

 So much for the planned trail race and all our other summer plans.
 It’s sufficient to say that our summer was a wash.